-Honors (H), Advanced-Level (AL), Advanced Placement (AP), and International Baccalaureate (IB) courses provide opportunities for students to pursue rigorous and challenging studies.
+Honors, Advanced-Level, Advanced Placement, and International Baccalaureate Courses students to pursue rigorous and challenging studies.
 Students seeking an IB diploma or participating in a certificate program must meet the requirements of the program in addition to the MCPS requirements for graduation.
 Teachers, counselors, and parents/guardians will work together to support each student's progress in these challenging courses.